RandstormBTC/randstorm/README.md

 Which generates keys at about half the speed.

-The HEX string is created from MathRandomSimulator and converted to a P2P Bitcoin address in thie following format:
+After HEX key is generated the string is converted to a P2P Bitcoin address in thie following format:

 <pre>
     Hex: f4389d0921ead29f272294ea790cf4112140e86e347d1933fc302373fb451bdc